GMV-APS/RTKLIB/readme.txt

+A version of RTKLIB based on rtklibexplorer.
+The main focus of the evolutions have been to improve positioning performance, especially when using long-baseline (i.e > 10km distance) or VRS for the reference station.
-A version of RTKLIB optimized for low cost GNSS receivers (single, dual, or triple frequency), especially u-blox receivers.
-It is based on RTKLIB 2.4.3 and is kept reasonably closely synced to that branch.
-This software is provided “AS IS” without any warranties of any kind so please be careful, especially if using it in any kind of real-time application.
+This software is provided “AS IS” without any warranties of any kind.

+This fork has not been especially tailored to work with any of GMV's products and is still valid for general-purpose positioning.

-Releases with Windows executables are avaiable at https://github.com/rtklibexplorer/RTKLIB/releases
+Releases with Windows executables are avaiable at https://github.com/GMV-APS/RTKLIB/releases

-Tutorials for this code, and sample GPS data sets are available at http://rtkexplorer.com/
+Tutorials for this code, and sample GPS data sets from rtkexplorer team are available at http://rtkexplorer.com/

-The latest version of the user manual is at: https://rtkexplorer.com/pdfs/manual_demo5.pdf
+The latest version of the user manual by rtklibexplorer team is at: https://rtkexplorer.com/pdfs/manual_demo5.pdf

 WINDOWS: To build and install code for with Windows Embarcadero compiler: